Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Introduction

-This work addresses these challenges by developing the first principled approach to predicting diffusion model energy consumption based on computational complexity.
-Our key contributions are: (1) adaptation of Kaplan scaling laws \citep{kaplan2020scaling} to formulate energy scaling relationships for diffusion models, (2) comprehensive FLOP decomposition for four major diffusion architectures, (3) cross-architecture validation demonstrating generalization across different model families, (4) hardware-aware modeling incorporating precision and GPU architecture effects, and (5) practical framework for sustainable AI deployment planning.
+This work addresses these gaps by developing a principled approach to predicting diffusion model energy consumption based on scaling laws.
+Our key contributions are: (1) adaptation of Kaplan scaling laws \cite{kaplan2020scaling} to formulate energy scaling relationships for diffusion models, (2) comprehensive FLOP decomposition for four major diffusion architectures, (3) cross-architecture validation demonstrating generalization across different model families, (4) hardware-aware modeling incorporating precision and GPU architecture effects, and (5) a framework for estimating the energy impact of large-scale diffusion model deployment\footnote{We release our codebase for reproducibility at \url{https://github.com/ani11452/energy_scaling_laws}}.

+Our empirical analysis reveals a near-linear relationship between computational complexity and GPU energy consumption across diffusion models, indicating that inference operates in a largely compute-bound regime.
+We further observe that these scaling relationships remain consistent across multiple model architectures and GPU platforms, enabling reliable energy estimation for unseen configurations.
+These findings suggest that FLOP-based models can provide practical guidance for deployment planning and energy-aware optimization of diffusion systems.

+The remainder of this paper is organized as follows.
+Section 2 covers related work and background, Section 3 presents the theoretical foundations, Section 4 details the methodology and experimental design, and Section 5 describes the experimental setup.
+We conclude with results and discussion.